Cosmic-Ide/Cosmic-IDE/docs/plugin-architecture.md

 without building a plugin by supplying:

 - a display name;
-- one file extension, without a leading dot;
+- one or more file extensions, without leading dots;
 - shell starter code that launches an LSP server using standard input and output;
 - optionally, a direct TextMate grammar URL, Android document URI, file URI, or absolute path.